1924 : TOURS & VISITS

 August continued ...

-The next morning - 12th August, they went to Dakshineshwar after crossing the Hooghly River in a launch, to a place associated with Shri Ramakrishna Paramhansa ( 1836-1886) and his disciple - Swami Vivekananda's lives.
-When they arrived they saw a blind beggar sitting, very neglected in a dirty place.
-Baba and his men removed him, cleaned him up, then fed and placed in better place. they then proceeded to Ramakrishna's Mission visiting Belur Math the main temple of the Mission, is situated by the shores of the river.
+The next morning - 12th August, they went to Dakshineshwar after crossing the Hooghly River in a launch, to a place associated with Shri Ramakrishna Paramhansa ( 1836-1886) were his disciple - Swami Vivekananda's lived.
+When they arrived they saw a blind beggar sitting, very neglected, in a dirty place.
+Baba and his men removed him, cleaned him, then fed and placed him in a better place.
+They then proceeded to Ramakrishna's Mission visiting Belur Math the main temple of the Mission, which is situated by the shores of the river.

 LM p.670